beatrizmilz/ropensci_reviews/review-qualR/README.md

 #### **comments:**

 All the tests passed.
-But there are only a few tests.
+There are only a few tests.
+I recommend the authors to write more expectations with `expect_*()`.

 ------------------------------------------------------------------------